Andy-Big/MKS-DLP-alter/README.md

 23.07.2020
 - Added images for splash, main and service screens.
 I'm a designer like a sumo ballerina, so it sucks.
 But I can't get it any better :(

+30.07.2020
+- Completed the basic user interface
+- The output of background images is optimized
+- Added multilanguage support
+- Laid the foundation for a new bootloader